emarmolsanchez/eMIRNA/README.md

 ## Introduction

 The eMIRNA pipeline makes use of a Machine Learning approach based on Support Vector Machine (SVM) algorithm to assess whether putative candidate sequences can be predicted as pre-miRNA-like structures.
-First, the eMIRNA model must be trained by making use of positive (microRNAs) and negative (other ncRNAs) sequence datasets.
+First, the eMIRNA algorithm must be trained by making use of positive (microRNAs) and negative (other ncRNAs) sequence datasets.
 Once the SVM model has been trained, putative pre-miRNA candidates can be subjected to prediction.

 &nbsp;